 - Intervertebral Disc Disease.
 This is a standard ailment of the Doxie breed.
 If your pooch inherits the elongated back characteristic of Dachshunds, it could be prone to disc degeneration and herniation.
 Keeping their bones and joints healthy is essential.

 - Bloat.
 This is a dangerous condition that affects most large dog breeds, including Danes, but it is also common in smaller dogs, such as Dachshunds.
 If you notice a change in your dog’s food intake accompanied by a swollen abdomen, take your pup to the vet.

 - Cancer.
 Great Danes are among the dog breeds with the highest cancer rate, so their crosses are at risk of inheriting the cancer genes.

 - Heart problems.
 Cardio-vascular issues are so common among Great Danes that they are dubbed the “heartbreak” breed.
-That could be the reason why they are one of the breeds with the shortest lifespan.
+That could be the reason why they are one of the breeds with the shortest lifespan (Doxies, fortunately, live much longer lives, and your hybrid might, too).
 The larger your pup turns out the be, the greater disposition it could have toward suffering from heart failure.